-26) Joint Hearings
+25) Joint Hearings

-In hearings involving more than one Respondent or Complainants that arise out of the same facts or circum-stances, the default procedure will be to hear the allegations jointly.
+In hearings involving more than one Respondent or Complainants that arise out of the same facts or circum- stances, the default procedure will be to hear the allegations jointly.

-However, the Title IX Coordinator (or designee) may permit the investigation and/or hearings pertinent to each Respondent to be conducted separately if there is a compelling reason to do so.
-In joint hearings, separate determinations of responsibility will be made for each Respondent with respect to each alleged policy violation.
+However, the Title IX Coordinator (or designee) may permit the investigation and/or hearings pertinent to each Respondent or complaint to be conducted separately if there is a compelling reason to do so.
+In joint hearings, separate determinations of responsibility will be made for each Respondent and/or for each complaint with respect to each alleged policy violation.

-27) The Order of the Hearing - Introductions and Explanation of Procedure
+26) The Order of the Hearing - Introductions and Explanation of Procedure

 The Chair explains the procedures and introduces the participants.
 This may include a final opportunity for challenge or recusal of the Decision-maker(s) on the basis of bias or conflict of interest.
-The Chair will rule on any such challenge unless the Chair is the individual who is the subject of the challenge, in which case the Title IX Coordinator (or designee) will review and decide the challenge.
+The Chair will rule on any such challenge unless the Chair is the individual who is the subject of the challenge, in which case the Title IX Coordinator (or designee) will review and decide.

-The hearing facilitator may attend to: logistics of rooms for various parties/witnesses as they wait; flow of parties/witnesses in and out of the hearing space; ensuring recording and/or virtual conferencing technology is working as intended; copying and distributing materials to participants, as appropriate, etc.
+The hearing facilitator may attend to logistics of rooms for various parties/witnesses as they wait; flow of parties/witnesses in and out of the hearing space; ensuring recording and/or virtual conferencing technology is working as intended; copying and distributing materials to participants, as appropriate, etc. If not conflicted out by previous involvement, the Title IX Coordinator may serve as the hearing facilitator/case manager.